p3ta00/PWNBOX/README.md

 ```
 ./tools.sh
 ```
-Update the github list to add more tooling
+Update the github list (tools.txt) to add more tooling

 ```
 ./software.sh